 An appropriate social carrying capacity is based on users' perceptions of boating safety and crowding.
 The social carrying capacity is considered to be exceeded when conflicts arise, users no longer feel safe on the lake, or when the user chooses to no longer use the lake.
 Sixty-seven percent of surveyed boaters at Raystown Lake agreed to strongly agreed with the survey statement boating conditions on the lake are generally safe.
 Twenty-six percent of boaters indicated that there is generally an unsafe number of boats on the water.
 Statistically, boaters living near the lake are much more likely to indicate there is an unsafe number of boats on the water.
-More than one-quarter of boaters indicated their reasons for feeling unsafe.
+More than one-quarter of boaters indicated there are locations on Raystown Lake that are unsafe.
+Those who felt unsafe were further asked their reasons for feeling unsafe.
 The top reasons for concern were crowding or heavy boat traffic (32 percent) and speed or driving behavior of other boats (30 percent).